 Instant Pot Cilantro Lime Rice is tangy & flavorful, but not overpowering.
-This is similar to Chipotle’s cilantro lime rice.
-Great on tacos and in burritos, or as a side dish to fish or chicken.
+Fresh tasting and good on so many things.
+This pressure cooker cilantro lime rice is similar to Chipotle’s cilantro lime rice.
+Delicious with tacos and in burritos, or as a side dish to fish or chicken.

 Instant Pot Cilantro Lime Rice